In Nagorno-Karabakh peace deal, Russia’s Putin claims a strategic win. But risks are attached.

 A decades-long peace process collapsed in September as Azerbaijan, supported by Turkey, retook swaths of territory it lost in a humiliating defeat by Armenia in the 1988-94 war.

 The final Nov.
 10 deal cemented Azerbaijan’s military gains, including around 40 percent of Nagorno-Karabakh and several regions next to the enclave, and saw that Armenia agreed to withdraw from other adjacent regions.
+On Friday, Azerbaijan’s president, Ilham Aliyev, said his country’s forces had taken control of key parts of the former Armenian-held territory.

 Nagorno-Karabakh’s security relies solely on the presence of Russian peacekeepers, but remains precarious since Azerbaijan can veto their presence after five years.
 (Armenia also has a veto right.)